EthanThatOneKid/qbjs-assistant-ui/README.md

-This is the [assistant-ui](https://github.com/Yonom/assistant-ui) starter project with QBJS-specific tools for BASIC code generation and weather information.
+This is the [assistant-ui](https://github.com/Yonom/assistant-ui) starter project with a QBJS-specific tool for BASIC code generation.

 ## Getting Started